drewlakee/dizzy-brawl-meta-server/README.md

 Name                |   Data type   | Description
 ------------        | ------------- | -------------
 account_uuid        | String        |  Task's owner account UUID
-interval            | int           |  Time interval since generation in **minutes**

 **JSON Response**

 Response wrapped into JSON Array

-If at request moment task spend time after generation MORE than interval parameter task instantly deletes from database
+If at request moment task spend time after generation MORE than "active_interval" parameter task instantly deletes from database

+If no active task at user's account, response will be empty JSON Array

 Name                | Data Type     | Description
 ------------        |-------------  |-------------